hissp.reader module#

 Most of the actual tokenizing is done by the regex.
 The Lexer adds some position tracking to that to help with error messages.

-position(pos: int) Tuple[str, int, int, str][source]#
+position(pos: int) tuple[str, int, int, str][source]#

 Compute the filename, lineno, offset and text for a SyntaxError, using the current character offset in code.